w3c/wot-architecture/terminology.md

 ## WoT Interface
 The network-facing interface of a Thing as defined by its Thing Description.

+## WoT Object
+The WoT object is the Scripting API entry point within a WoT Runtime.
+It provides methods to discover, consume, and expose Things.

 ## WoT Runtime
 A runtime system for application scripts with the WoT Scripting API.
-Implementing a Runtime is optional for Servients.
+Implementing a WoT Runtime is optional for Servients.

 ## WoT Server
 An entity that exposes a network interface consistent with a WoT Thing Description.
 WoT Server is also used to refer to a Servient in server role only.